 2.6 Project Management Tools of Waterfall

-Some of the most popular Waterfall project management methodology tools are –
+Some of the most popular Waterfall project management methodology tools are as below.

 1. Project Manager

-Project Manager is a tool that offers Gantt charts and lists of tasks that can help to easily manage the various projects.
-It offers many modern solutions like Kanban boards and multiple views.
-Besides this, the interactive Gantt charts enable the programmers to collect all the project requirements and documents by using features like unlimited file storage and real-time tracking.
+Project Manager is a tool that offers Gantt charts and lists of tasks that can help manage multiple projects easily.
+It offers many modern solutions including Kanban boards and multiple views.
+Moreover, the interactive Gantt charts enable the programmers to collect all the project requirements and documents by using features like unlimited file storage and real-time tracking.

 2. Trello